RJV-TECHNOLOGIES-LTD/Model/README.md

-The Quantum AI Execution Engine is a cutting-edge platform designed to integrate AI models with the advanced theoretical framework of Φ(a), a Unified Model.
+The Quantum AI Execution Engine is a cutting-edge platform designed to integrate AI models with the advanced theoretical framework of Φ(a) Unified Model.

 This system allows for efficient AI-driven universal predictions and data analysis, it combines the power of quantum corrections with modern AI algorithms to provide unique insights into ANY phenomena and dimenssions of applicability.